-For some respondents, it is difficult to quantify the benefits and the costs of the asked harmonisation.
-But for some other respondents, the costs of harmonisation of the tariff setting year are likely perceived as a one-off, as a secondary element and the benefits of harmonisation presumably outweigh the costs in the long run, with the improvement of the business.

-Some stakeholders point the fact that they don't want to see the tariffs increased because of tariff setting year harmonisation.
-If harmonisation in TAR NC is applied, ENTSOG has to define clear rules for the management of the transition
+- For some respondents, it is difficult to quantify the benefits and the costs of harmonisation.
+But for some other respondents, the costs of harmonisation of the tariff setting year are likely perceived as one-off, since the benefits of harmonisation presumably outweigh the costs in the long run. - Some stakeholders point the fact that they don't want to see the tariffs increased because of tariff setting year harmonisation.
+If harmonisation in the TAR NC is applied, ENTSOG has to define clear rules for the management of the transition.

-6. Conclusion & Impact on TAR NC
+6. Conclusion & Impact on the TAR NC

 There is a trade-off between the costs necessary for harmonisation of the tariff setting year and the benefits that harmonisation may bring for network users.
-In countries with only a few IPs but a lot of other points (non-IPs) a change of the tariff setting year to be in line with the CAM auctions might create unnecessary problems for the system as a whole.
+In countries with only a few IPs but a lot of other points (non-IPs) a change of the tariff setting year to be in line with the gas year create unnecessary problems for the system as a whole.